agda/agda/doc/user-manual/language/lexical-structure.rst

                 | [-] decimal exponent
      exponent ::= (e | E) [+ | -] decimal

-  These map to :doc:`built-in floats <built-ins>` and cannot be overloaded.
+  These map to :doc:`built-in floats <built-in-float>` and cannot be overloaded.

   Examples: ``1.0``, ``-5.0e+12``, ``1.01e-16``, ``4.2E9``, ``50e3``.

 .. _characters:
+.. _lexical-structure-char-literals:

 Characters
   Character literals are enclosed in single quotes (``'``).
 They can be a